-Make Elephant Toothpaste as a Fun Science Experiment at Home!
+How to Make Elephant Toothpaste (Fun Science Experiment to do at Home!)

-If you’re looking for a fun and frugal kids activity to do utilizing easy-to-find supplies you probably already have at home, consider making colorful elephant toothpaste!
-It’s super easy to accomplish and guaranteed to get some fun reactions as it’s actually pretty impressive for a little science project.
+If you’re looking for a fun and frugal kids activity that utilizes easy-to-find supplies you probably already have at home, consider making colorful elephant toothpaste!
+It’s super easy to accomplish and guaranteed to get some fun reactions, as it’s actually pretty impressive for a little science project.

 What is elephant toothpaste?